SupermanScott/supermanscott.github.io/_posts/2014-03-16-ratis-redis-proxy.md

 Improvements
 ============
 So this proxy does add latency to the entire request and that is expected.
 It is still way to high to be really used in production.
 The least-loaded function should really take into account the priority assigned in the configuration file.
 This priority was intended to instruct a router to bias certain Redis instances over the others.
 This would come in handy for cross datacenter deploys.
 I would also really like to have other heuristics other then user cpu change.
-I believe it is a good proxy for how much load the server is doing.
 In one test with lots of keys, I ran keys * command on one server and that server received less queries then the other server within the pool.
 Other heuristics that might be interesting:
 1. total_commands_processed
 2. mem_fragmentation_ratio
 3. rdb_changes_since_last_save